Structural Snag Lists

 A builder will often give more credence to a professional report and is more likely to rectify the items properly and fully, as opposed to one created by a nonprofessional.

-It is important to ensure that the surveyor performing your structural snag list:
+A: It is important to ensure that the company performing your structural snag list:

 - Is knowledgeable on current building regulation standards.